 |NUR 587 The Adult-Gerontology Clinical Nurse Specialists Management of the Chronically Ill Adult Populations (180 clinical hours)||5 SH|

-Introduction of the Clinical Nurse Specialist (CNS) student to the development of nursing expertise in diagnosis and treatment to prevent, remediate and alleviate illness and to promote health for adults with chronic health problems.
+This course provides introduction of the clinical nurse specialist (CNS) student to the development of nursing expertise in diagnosis and treatment to prevent, remediate, and alleviate illness and to promote health for adults with chronic health problems.
 Standards of CNS practice and the three spheres of CNS role, patient/client, nurses and nursing practice, and organization/system will be emphasized.
-Prerequisite: NUR 501, NUR 504, NUR 511, NUR 515; NUR 570; NUR 575, NUR 580.
-Approved thesis proposal on file with nursing department.
+Prerequisites: NUR 501, NUR 504, NUR 511, NUR 515, NUR 570, NUR 575, and NUR 580.
 Corequisite: NUR 585.

 |NUR 588 The Adult-Gerontology Primary Care Nurse Practitioners Management of the Chronically Ill Adult Populations (180 clinical hours)||5 SH|

-This course focuses on health promotion, assessment, diagnosis and management of client problems, including pharmacologic management of adults at risk for or experiencing chronic illness.
-Prerequisite: NUR 580, NUR 582 or permission of the M.S. in Nursing coordinator; Approved thesis proposal on file.
+This course focuses on health promotion, assessment, diagnosis, and management of client problems, including pharmacologic management of adults at risk for or experiencing chronic illness.
+Prerequisite: NUR 580, NUR 582, or permission of the M.S. in Nursing coordinator.
 Corequisite: NUR 585.

 |NUR 590 Professional Role Enactment (180 clinical hours)||7 SH|

-This experimental course is offered by the nursing department as a means of determining its value to the total department program or in response to a particular request of a group of students.
-Any semester.
+This experimental course is offered by the Nursing Department as a means of determining its value to the total department program or in response to a particular request of a group of students.

 This vehicle is designed to provide the student with an opportunity to develop his/her own learning experience.
 A student will design a project and secure a faculty sponsor.
-May be utilized more than once.
-Prerequisite: Written permission of faculty sponsor and department.
-Registration through the Division of Graduate Studies is required.
-Any semester.
+The vehicle may be utilized more than once.
+Prerequisite: written permission of faculty sponsor and department.
+Registration through the Office of Graduate Admissions is required.

 |NUR 799 Nursing Graduate Thesis Advisement||0 SH|

-Examines traditional values that shaped the academy and are changing in response to societal, legal, and ethical concerns.
-Explores current dynamics affecting systems of higher education: political, social and economic trends shaping the university experience.
+This course examines traditional values that shaped the academy and are changing in response to societal, legal, and ethical concerns.
+The course explores current dynamics affecting systems of higher education: political, social, and economic trends shaping the university experience.

 Teaching and learning theories are examined as they apply to adult and higher education.
 Components of the psychology of learning are analyzed.
 Cultural, racial, gender, and generational dynamics are discussed.

-Prepares educators to identify and apply appropriate teaching methods and evaluate student learning, teacher and program effectiveness.
+This course prepares educators to identify and apply appropriate teaching methods and evaluate student learning, teacher, and program effectiveness.
 Topics include teaching, evaluation, integration of new and emerging technology, assessment methods, interpretation, reporting, and application.

 Doctoral learners apply concepts and theories basic to curriculum development and evaluation in academic settings.
 Learners analyze the influence of accreditation processes on curriculum development and evaluation.

-Builds upon the learners’ professional experience as educators, best practices in classroom and clinical teaching and student evaluations are explored.
+This course builds upon the learners’ professional experience as educators.
+Best practices in the classroom, clinical teaching, and student evaluations are explored.
 The legal and ethical implications of teaching/learning and the evaluative process are considered.